raducoravu/raducoravu/books.md

 ## **Science Fiction**

-1. **QED: The Strange Theory of Light and Matter** by Richard P. Feynman
-   - A series of lectures by physicist Richard Feynman, explaining quantum electrodynamics in a way accessible to the general public.

 2. **The Stories of Ray Bradbury** by Ray Bradbury
    - A collection of short stories by the acclaimed science fiction and fantasy author, Ray Bradbury.